crenshaw-dev/argocd-extension-metrics/README.md

 ## Developing the UI extension

-1. Follow the [quick start instructions](#quick-start) above to set
-2. Fork this repo and clone it (for examples, we'll assume your user name is `EXAMPLE-USER`)
-3. Create a new branch (for examples, we'll use the name `NEW-FEATURE`)
-4. Edit the [extension install manifest](manifests/extension/extension.yaml) to point to your user and branch:
+1. Edit the [extension install manifest](manifests/extension/extension.yaml) to point to your user and branch:

     ```yaml
     apiVersion: argoproj.io/v1alpha1